 On March 31, 2008, our board of directors adopted the MasTec Non-Qualified Deferred Compensation Plan effective June 1, 2008.
 Certain management and highly compensated employees, including executive officers, are eligible to participate in the plan.
-The plan is intended to provide this group of employees with an opportunity on a voluntary basis to defer compensation without regard to the legal limits imposed on our qualified 401(k) plan.
+The plan is intended to provide this group of employees with an opportunity on a voluntary basic to defer compensation without regard to the legal limits imposed on our qualified 401(k) plan.
 Under the plan, participants are allowed to defer up to 50% of their base salary and 100% of their bonus in any given year.
 Our Board of Directors or the Compensation Committee may, in its sole discretion, but is not required to, credit a contribution to any participants account under the Plan.
 Such contributions may be smaller or larger than the amount credited to any other participant in any given year.
-Participants may obtain distributions from the plan only on termination of employeen.
+Participants may obtain distributions from the plan only on termination of employment at which time the distribution will be fully taxable to the employee.